Murder of Gurgen Margaryan: Trial and verdict

 During the trial, Safarov's lawyers attempted to convince the judge that he had an unstable mind, and claimed that he suffered from post-traumatic stress disorder.
 They argued that he had gone through psychological trauma during the First Nagorno-Karabakh War.
 However, this contradicted a statement Safarov had made when he said he had been studying in Azerbaijan's capital of Baku and in Turkey from 1992 to 1996.
 A mental health examination conducted by an Azerbaijani doctor concluded that he was not "entirely sane."
 Another examination found that Safarov was of stable mind at the time of the murder, and the judge chose to believe this assessment.
 An Azerbaijani physician alleged, based on his supposed personal conversations with Safarov, that his motives stemmed from his belief that Margaryan had insulted (in some versions, that he had urinated on) the Azerbaijani flag in front of other participants in the NATO seminar.
 However, in both his interrogation and his court trial Safarov said he murdered Margaryan just because he was an Armenian.
 No witnesses were ever called by the defense during the trial to corroborate these allegations in court and prosecution lawyers strongly disputed that they had taken place.

 On 16 April 2006, the court sentenced Safarov to life imprisonment without possibility of appeal until 2036.
 The judge, Andras Vaskuti, cited the premeditated nature and brutality of the crime and the fact that Safarov showed no remorse for his deeds as the reasons for the sentence.
 On 22 February 2007, a Hungarian court upheld the ruling following an appeal filed by Safarov's lawyer.

 In late August 2012, however, Hungarian authorities agreed to release and extradite Safarov to Azerbaijan to serve the remainder of his sentence there.
 Though the Hungarian government stated that it had received assurances from the Azerbaijan government that the sentence would be enforced, President Ilham Aliyev issued a pardon immediately upon Safarov's arrival to Baku and ordered that he be "freed from the term of his punishment."
 Safarov has since been promoted to the rank of major and provided with accommodations by the Azerbaijan government.
+The Government of Azerbaijan reportedly offered to buy 2-4 billion dollars of Hungarian sovereign bonds in order to secure the release of the convicted murderer.